 Numerous new global policies have been developed and launched such as the Senior Policy, Global Parental Leave Policy, Gender Balance Policy, and Stress Policy to name a few.
-Each policy outlines concrete actions to implement across the organisation.
+Each policy outlines

 44% of managers in the organisation have received bias awareness training.
 The remaining 56% will receive training in late 2023.